Thelymitra villosa

-Thelymitra villosa, commonly called the custard orchid, is a species of orchid which is endemic to Western Australia.
+Thelymitra villosa, commonly called custard orchid, is a species of orchid which is endemic to Western Australia.
 It has a single erect, hairy leaf and up to twenty yellow flowers with reddish-brown markings.

 Description

 Thelymitra villosa is a terrestrial, perennial, deciduous, herb with an underground tuber with a single, erect leaf at the base of the flowering stem.
 The leaf is 60-100 mm long and 20-50 mm wide and covered with white, silky hairs.
 Up to twenty flowers, each 30-40 mm long in diameter are borne on a flowering stem 300-600 mm high.
 The flowers are yellow with varying amounts of red-brown spots and blotches.
 The distinctive column is yellow, reddish or brown with a glandular mid-lobe and hairy lateral lobes which are joined to each other.
 Flowering occurs from September to November.
 The flowers are similar to those of the leopard orchid, Thelymitra benthamiana and the sun orchid Thelymitra sargentii but T. villosa is distinguished from them by its leaf, which is shorter, broader and hairy.